OCA/stock-logistics-warehouse/stock_reserve_rule/readme/CONFIGURE.md

 - Location: Define where the rule will look for goods (a parent of the move's source location).
+- Fallback Location: Define where the goods are reserved if none of the removal rule could reserve the goods.
+If left empty, the goods are reserved in the move's source location / sub-locations.
 - Rule Domain: The rule is used only if the Stock Move matches the domain.